oemof/oemof-solph/doc/oemof_solph.rst

         conversion_factor_single_flow={b_el: 0.5}
         )

 The key of the parameter *'conversion_factor_single_flow'* will indicate the main flow.
 In the example above, the flow to the Bus *'b_el'* is the main flow and the flow to the Bus *'b_th'* is the tapped flow.
 The following plot shows how the variable chp (right) schedules it's electrical and thermal power production in contrast to a fixed chp (left).
-The plot is the output of the :ref:`variable_chp_examples_label` below.
+The plot is the output of an example in the `oemof example repository <https://github.com/oemof/oemof_examples>`_.

 .. 	image:: _files/variable_chp_plot.svg
    :scale: 10 %